hapax/hapax.github.io/assets/chance.md

 <div class="footdef"><sup><a id="fn.7" name="fn.7" class="footnum"
 href="#fnr.7">Footnote 7</a></sup> <p class="footpara">
-Presumably, it involves the new factor our deterministic jitter introduces: the fact that the high and low frequency processes are *in phase* for $n = 0$.
+Presumably, it involves the new factor our deterministic jitter introduces: the fact that the high and low frequency processes are initially in phase.
-This induces correlations which take longer to wash out for larger
+This perhaps induces correlations which take longer to wash out for larger jitters.
-$\ell$.
-If anyone knows more about why this is happening, please leave a comment!
+But if anyone knows more about why this is happening, please leave a comment!
 </p></div>

 ---